armatita/armatita.github.io/README.md

 [Seismic Attributes for Constraining Geostatistical Seismic Inversion](http://geostats2012.nr.no/pdfs/1747979.pdf), [Ninth International Geostatistics Congress](http://geostats2012.nr.no/) 01/2012; (2012)

-# Music
+# Musical composition & Songwriting

 * [A Procura (The Search)](https://soundcloud.com/pedro-correia-712367707/a-procura) - This was an early sketch of a music for a video game (a kind of point and click crime novel) that was never finished.
 This is the type of music made to be played in loop (thus the repetition).
+It was made to give a sense of investigation, mystery, a searching for answers.

 * [WALF - Tema Principal (Main Theme)](https://soundcloud.com/pedro-correia-712367707/main-menu-theme) - This was an early sketch of a music for a video game (a kind of point and click crime novel) that was never finished.
 This particular track was made to be played in the main menu.

-* [Sozinho na tua cor (Alone in your color)](https://soundcloud.com/pedro-correia-712367707/sozinho-na-tua-cor-myspace) - Songwritting in my university days, when activism was a very relevant portion of my life.
+* [Sozinho na tua cor (Alone in your color)](https://soundcloud.com/pedro-correia-712367707/sozinho-na-tua-cor-myspace) - Songwriting in my university days, when social/ethical activism was a daily routine (released under the pseudonym Duarte Remna).
+It speaks about isolation, loneliness, indinference and prejudice.

-* [Nova Terra (New Land)](https://soundcloud.com/pedro-correia-712367707/nova-terra-myspace) - Songwritting in my university days, when activism was a very relevant portion of my life.
+* [Nova Terra (New Land)](https://soundcloud.com/pedro-correia-712367707/nova-terra-myspace) - Songwriting in my university days, when social/ethical activism was a daily routine  (released under the pseudonym Duarte Remna).
+It speaks about unfair treatment given to immigrants.